workroomprds/WorkroomPlayTime035_CustomAsserts/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/workroomprds/WorkroomPlayTime036_CustomAsserts)

+You can look at the code as soon as you like – but you'll need to run `setup.sh` to get to a point where you can run tests.

-Once you can see this `readme.md` as a preview in codespaces, your VSCode extensions are running.
+Wait for your browser-based VSCode to finish loading extensions, and you should see this `readme.md` as a pretty preview (perhaps not if you've already been poking about).

-At that point,
+At that point, or before if you feel daring...
 * check you can interact with the terminal,
 * use `pwd` to check you're in the `/workspaces/WorkroomPlayTime036_CustomAsserts/` directory and
 * run `bash .devcontainer/setup.sh` to go get all the dependencies.